-The academy and Trust will participate fully with the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
-Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list.
+The academy and Trust will participate fully in the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
+This can involve admitting children to schools or year groups that are already full.
+Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list or awaiting the outcome of an appeal.